 There are many potential physical and psychological ramifications when dealing with child abuse.
 Physical abuse can directly cause traumatic injury to a child, sometimes resulting in head injuries, broken bones, or even death.
 Victims of sexual abuse often will become depressed or exhibit signs of extreme anxiety and post traumatic stress disorder.
 They can be at long term risk for addictive behaviors as they may turn to drugs to try and deal with their trauma.
 Emotional abuse, being the hardest to define, can also be the hardest to predict.
 Sufferers of emotional abuse may develop anger issues and severe self-esteem problems.

 Child abuse is the commission or omission of any acts that may put a child in danger.
 Here on GoMentor.com, we understand that child abuse is a complex problem with many causes that can negatively impact an entire family.
-The therapists listed on GoMentor.com can help guide your family through this troubling time, both to help deal with the ramifications of child abuse as well as attack the root causes of the abuse itself.
-Book an online therapy session today, with a highly skilled therapist who can help you guide your child through any psychiatric problems they may experience as a result of their abuse, and come to realize that the situation was not their fault.
+With GoMentor 24/7 the therapists can help guide your family through this troubling time, both to help deal with the ramifications of child abuse as well as attack the root causes of the abuse itself.
+Sign up at GoMentor 24/7 today and you will be matched with a highly skilled therapist who can help you guide your child through any psychiatric problems they may experience as a result of their abuse, and come to realize that the situation was not their fault.